Agnes Howard, Duchess of Norfolk: Dowager Duchess

 The Dowager Duchess remained in favour after her husband's death.
 Ordinances issued at Eltham in 1526 indicate that she was accorded first place in the Queen's household after the King's sister Mary Tudor.

 On 23 May 1533 Archbishop Thomas Cranmer declared Henry VIII's marriage to his first Queen, Katherine of Aragon, a nullity.
 On or about 25 January 1533 the King had already married the Dowager Duchess's step-granddaughter Anne Boleyn in a secret ceremony.
 Anne was crowned Queen on 1 June 1533.
 The Dowager Duchess bore Anne's train in the coronation procession, and was godmother at the christening of Anne's daughter, Princess Elizabeth.
-Anne's two subsequent miscarriages caused the King misgivings about the marriage, but Anne's downfall ultimately came about as a result of her conflict with the King's chief minister, Thomas Cromwell, over the distribution of the spoils from the dissolution of the monasteries.
+Anne's two subsequent miscarriages caused the King misgivings about the marriage.
+A possible cause of Anne's downfall perhaps came about as a result of her conflict with the King's chief minister, Thomas Cromwell, over the distribution of the spoils from the dissolution of the monasteries.
 Anne was charged with adultery and high treason, and on 19 May 1536 was beheaded at Tower Green.

 The King then took Jane Seymour as his third wife.
 Two years after her death, at Cromwell's instigation the King wed Anne of Cleves on 6 January 1540.
 However the King's physical revulsion for his new bride led to a speedy annulment of the marriage by Act of Parliament on 12 July 1540.
-By then Catherine Howard, another of the Dowager Duchess's step-granddaughters, had already caught the King's eye.
-Henry and Catherine were married at a private ceremony at Oatlands on 28 July 1540.
+By then Katherine Howard, another of the Dowager Duchess's step-granddaughters, had already caught the King's eye.
+Henry and Katherine were married at a private ceremony at Oatlands on 28 July 1540.

+According to Agnes Strickland, Agnes Tilney, Duchess of Norfolk was a Great Lady of the Queen's Household to Katherine Howard.

 Despite the fact that Henry was much in love with her, referring to her as his "rose without a thorn", the marriage quickly came to a disastrous end.
 While the King and Queen were on progress during the fall of 1541, the religious reformer John Lassells and his sister Mary Hall told Archbishop Cranmer of the Queen's sexual indiscretions with her music master, Henry Manox, and a Howard kinsman, Francis Dereham, while she had been a young girl living in the Dowager Duchess's household at Lambeth.

 On 1 November 1541 Cranmer revealed these matters in a letter to the King.
 The King immediately ordered that the Queen be confined to her apartments, and never saw her again.
-The Dowager Duchess, hearing reports of what had happened while Catherine had been under her lax guardianship, reasoned that 'If there be none offence sithence the marriage, she cannot die for that was done before'.
-Unfortunately for the Queen and the Dowager Duchess, further investigations by Cranmer and the Council revealed that with the connivance of one of her attendants, Lady Rochford, Catherine had allegedly had an affair with Thomas Culpeper, one of the King's favourite gentlemen of the privy chamber, after her marriage to the King.
+The Dowager Duchess, hearing reports of what had happened while Katherine had been under her lax guardianship, reasoned that 'If there be none offence sithence the marriage, she cannot die for that was done before'.
+Unfortunately for the Queen and the Dowager Duchess, further investigations by Cranmer and the Council revealed that with the connivance of one of her attendants, Lady Rochford, Katherine had allegedly had an affair with Thomas Culpeper, one of the King's favourite gentlemen of the privy chamber, after her marriage to the King.